yashrb24/popl-project/code-external/code-external-README.md

 ## KLEE Symbolic Execution Engine

 ### Installation Guide
-Check out the installation guide [here](https://klee.github.io/getting-started/)
+Check out the installation guide [here](https://klee.github.io/docker/) Use the docker installation as that works out of the box, Ensure docker is installed in the system before this

 ### Overview
 - **Symbolic Execution Engine:** KLEE is a symbolic execution engine designed for program analysis.